awslabs/sbt-aws/website/docs/tutorials/tutorial-basics/create-control-plane.md

   constructor(scope: Construct, id: string, props?: any) {
     super(scope, id, props);
     const cognitoAuth = new sbt.CognitoAuth(this, 'CognitoAuth', {
-      // Avoid disabling advanced security mode and checking scopes for API endpoints.
-Done only for testing purposes.
+      enableAdvancedSecurityMode: false, // only for testing purposes!
-      enableAdvancedSecurityMode: false,
-      setAPIGWScopes: false,
+      setAPIGWScopes: false, // only for testing purposes!
     });

     const controlPlane = new sbt.ControlPlane(this, 'ControlPlane', {